 Chettinad Chicken Curry/ Chicken Chettinad

-Do try these variety dishes of India like Kashmiri Mutton Curry, Punjabi Chicken Curry, Goan Fish Caldine, Andhra Spicy Prawns Masala, Thalassery Mutton Biriyani, Thalassery Chicken Biriyani, Chicken Liver curry, Butter chicken, Chicken Tikka Masala, Paneer dishes from various regions, Pav Bhaji, Aloo Paratha, Chole Bhature, Spicy Alleppey Fish curry, Kottayam fish curry, Tangy fish curry, Kuttanadan Duck Roast, Traditional Butter Murukku, Banana fritters etc. Phew!
+Do try these variety dishes of India like Kashmiri Mutton Curry, Punjabi Chicken Curry, Goan Fish Caldine, Kashmiri butter chicken, Andhra Spicy Prawns Masala, Thalassery Mutton Biriyani, Thalassery Chicken Biriyani, Chicken Liver curry, Butter chicken, Chicken Tikka Masala, Paneer dishes from various regions, Pav Bhaji, Aloo Paratha, Chole Bhature, Spicy Alleppey Fish curry, Kottayam fish curry, Tangy fish curry, Kuttanadan Duck Roast, Traditional Butter Murukku, Kadachakka Mappas, Banana fritters etc. Phew!
 I can go on and on about the tasty dishes, you will never get tired of the rich, delicious flavors.
 Another chicken dish that is a must try is Peshawari Chcken curry, a delicacy that is quite simple to prepare.

 Chettinad Chicken curry is served with rice and veggies or with Ghee rice, Vellayappams, Idiyappams, Neer Dosa, Kallappam or Appams.
 It is not a very complicated dish as you imagined it to be; roasting of Masalas and coconut takes very little time and usually the chicken is pressure cooked to induce the strong flavors.
 Small onions or Pearl Onions are used to give that authentic Chicken Chettinad taste.
 So here is the succulent recipe for Chettinad Chicken Curry!
 Enjoy!

 |Chicken||: 1 kg|

 |Turmeric Powder||: 1 tsp ( ½ + ½ )|